apiaryio/dredd/docs/overview.md

 ## Multiple Requests/Responses in One Action

-> Disclaimer: This is a workaround until native support for adding custom URI parmeters under example and request section will be available in the API Blueprint.
+> Disclaimer: This is a workaround until native support for adding custom URI parameters under example and request section will be available in the API Blueprint.

 ```markdown
 FORMAT: 1A